Skip to content

 5. The type of assessment, date and assessment venue you are applying access arrangements for (you must have a confirmed assessment booking in place before applying for access arrangements).

-Once the online form is submitted we will consider your application.
-During this time, yourself, a member of your support network or your trainer may be contacted to provide further information
+Once an online application form is submitted, the applicant will receive an email receipt.
+If this is not received within 24 hours, it is the applicant’s responsibility to contact the BHS Education Team.
+We will consider your application within a reasonable timeframe.
+During this time, yourself, a member of your support network or your trainer may be contacted to provide further information.

 How will I learn the outcome of my application?